ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

 Differential Spoiler options
 ============================
 :ref:`DSPOILER_OPTS <DSPOILER_OPTS>` parameter gives several options that can be used to tailor the dspoiler functionality to your aircraft.
-They can be used to setup a 'full house' wing on a glider.
-DSPOILER_OPTS is a bit-mask each, bit enables different functionality.
+They can be used to setup a 'full house' wing on a glider. :ref:`DSPOILER_OPTS<DSPOILER_OPTS>` is a bit-mask each, bit enables different functionality.

 +-------+-----------------------------------------------------------------------------------------------+